John Purling: Family

-Purling died on 23 August 1800, aged 78.
-His will mentions property near Weymouth and Ramsay in Huntingdonshire, and also at St. Vincent in the West Indies He built up a large collection of works of art by Raphael, Correggio, Carracci, Guido, Parmegiano, Claude Titian, Tintoretto, S. Ricci, Domenichino, P. Veronese, P. Da Cortona, C. Maratti, Poussin, Murillo, Cuyp, Rubens, Teniers, Zuccarelli, Wilson, Wouvermans, P. Potter, Vanderwerff, Vandervelde, Berchem, Ferg and others.
-These were auctioned in 1801 after his death.
+Purling himself died on 23 August 1800, "in his 74th year".
+His will mentions property near Weymouth and Ramsay in Huntingdonshire, and also at St. Vincent in the West Indies.
+He built up a large collection of works of art by Raphael, Correggio, Carracci, Guido, Parmegiano, Claude, Titian, Tintoretto, S. Ricci, Domenichino, P. Veronese, P. Da Cortona, C. Maratti, Poussin, Murillo, Cuyp, Rubens, Teniers, Zuccarelli, Wilson, Wouvermans, P. Potter, Vanderwerff, Vandervelde, Berchem, Ferg and others.
+These were auctioned in 1801 after his death, at his residence at 68 Portland Place, as were the furniture and the property itself.